Euan Robertson: Running career

 At the 1974 Commonwealth Games he was fifth in the 3000m steeplechase.

 He was accepted by the selectors for the 1976 Summer Olympics on his fourth attempt, after running in Stockholm and achieving a New Zealand record time.
 He finished sixth in the 3000m steeplechase at Montreal; reducing the New Zealand record from his 8 minutes 22.8 seconds at Stockholm to 8 minutes 21.08 seconds.

 Euan spent a number of years in Dunedin where he ran for the Mornington Harrier Club.

 At the 1978 Commonwealth Games he was fourth in the 3000m steeplechase.

 He ran in the 3000m steeplechase, and cross-country; and later won New Zealand senior titles in the 5000m, 10,000m, 3000m steeplechase and cross-country.

 He represented New Zealand at the World Cross Country Championships on a number of occasions.
-His finest hour came in 1975 in Morocco where he finished 5th - one place behind John Walker.
+His finest hour came in 1975 in Morocco where he finished 5th – one place behind John Walker.

 Death

-On December 1995, Euan was running with a group of young athletes on the sand dunes at Bethells Beach near Auckland when he collapsed and died of a heart attack, aged 47.
+In December 1995, Euan was running with a group of young athletes on the sand dunes at Bethells Beach near Auckland when he collapsed and died of a heart attack, aged 47.